-Dining After Dark: Late Night Eats | Toledo City Paper
+Dining After Dark: Late Night Eats - Toledo City Paper

-While many may be asleep, some have an appetite to be satiated.
-If you’re looking to smash on some delicious grub until the break of dawn, Toledo’s got your back.
+While many may be asleep, some still have an appetite.
+If you’re looking to smash on some delicious grub after 10pm, Toledo’s got your back.
 Plenty of restaurants around town are open after hours to satisfy your late night hunger.

 *— Open after midnight